GPlates/GPlates/pygplates/docker/README.txt

 ...from this directory and it will build wheels using this source code (ie, "$(pwd)/../../" is the root source directory).
 The mount option binds the host directory "$(pwd)/../../" to the Docker container directory "/io/" (which is referenced by the wheel-building script "build_manylinux_wheels.sh" within the Docker container).
+On Windows this command-line should work in PowerShell (command-line console).

 This will build the wheels for each currently supported Python minor version (eg, 3.8, 3.9, 3.10, 3.11, 3.12), test them and then copy them to the "wheelhouse" sub-directory of the root source directory (ie, "$(pwd)/../../wheelhouse/") on the host (ie, outside container).

+By default pyGPlates will get built using all available CPU cores (when building manylinux wheels).
+You can change this by adding the CMAKE_BUILD_PARALLEL_LEVEL environment variable (set to the desired number of cores to use).
+For example:

+    docker run --env CMAKE_BUILD_PARALLEL_LEVEL=8 ...

 Updating Python versions